vestalisvirginis/synphage/docs/installation.md

         1. Data Output
             All output data are located in the `/data` directory of the container.
-            The output data can be copied after the run from the /data folder or they can be stored in a `Docker Volume` that can be mounted to a new Docker Container and reused in subsequent run if the user needs to process additional sequences or simply generate additional synteny diagrams.
+            The output data can be copied after the run from the `/data` folder or they can be stored in a `Docker Volume` that can be mounted to a new Docker Container and reused in subsequent runs if the user needs to process additional sequences or simply generate additional synteny diagrams.

-            === "Docker Volume"
+            === ":fontawesome-solid-hard-drive: Docker Volume"
                 <figure markdown="span">
                 ![Create volumes](./images/dd_volumes.png)
                 <figcaption>Create a Docker Volume for your data</figcaption>
                 ![Volume Output Data](./images/dd_optional_settings_2.png){width=500}
                 <figcaption>Mount your volume to the docker data volume when starting your container</figcaption>
                 </figure>
-            === "download"
+            === ":material-download: download"
                 <figure markdown="span">
                 ![Save data generated in the container](./images/dd_save_data_folder.png){align=right}
                 <figcaption>Download the data from the container to you computer</figcaption>